Book a Brisbane Tour →

 Best for: Budget

 ✈️ Our Recommendation: Fly Brisbane to Cairns (2.5 hours, often under $100) and explore the tropical far north for 3–5 days before flying back.
-Combine this with a South East Queensland road trip (our 5-day itinerary) for an extraordinary two-week Queensland adventure.
+Combine this with a South East Queensland road trip for an extraordinary two-week Queensland adventure.
+Cooee Tours handles Brisbane, the Sunshine Coast, and day tours from Brisbane — we'll point you to the best operators for Cairns, the Whitsundays, and Far North Queensland.

 Brisbane to Cairns